ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-31-can-use-cassandra-big-data-world.md

 ## Big Data Storage Scalability

 Another important thing about big data storage is scalability.
-It’s great, when we have no need in deep system architecture design changes to support increasing amount of data.
+It's great, when we have no need in deep system architecture design changes to support increasing amount of data.
 Besides, for data storage we typically prefer to have horizontal scalability (adding more servers to the existing data center) to avoid downtime.

 [![](/static/img/2017/03/scalability.png)](/static/img/2017/03/scalability.png)

 Cassandra provides linear scalability.
 You could simply add new nodes to the existing data center online to improve performance.
 For instance, assume there are *N* Cassandra nodes within your data center so they handle *X* transactions.
 If you double your nodes (2\**N*), the system will be able to support twice(2\**X*) as many transactions per second .

-Moreover, there is multi data center replication, so you don’t have to limit deployment within a single DC.
+Moreover, there is multi data center replication, so you don't have to limit deployment within a single DC.
 This feature is provided out-of-the-box and consistency (see [later](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html)) level could be set considering data centers replicas.

 ## Tunable read/write consistency

 Consistency is a property of distributed system and it reflects that every read receives the most recent write or error (that is a equivalent to have a single up-to-date copy of the data).
-Don’t treat it like boolean value (either the system has consistency, or not), it’s more like fuzzy logic value (different levels of confidence).
+Don't treat it like boolean value (either the system has consistency, or not), it's more like fuzzy logic value (different levels of confidence).
 You may recollect the CAP theorem and [the current thoughts about it](https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed).

 Cassandra provides tunable consistency for read and write requests [independently](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html).

 Backing to the IoT, users do not always need the latest sensor value.
-Sometimes they’re fine with the value measured a second before.
-So we really don’t need to return the record after all replicas have responded.
+Sometimes they're fine with the value measured a second before.
+So we really don't need to return the record after all replicas have responded.

 Another case is simple key-value storage.
 You could also populate all nodes with exactly the same data beforehand, and using consistency level “ONE” could be the reasonable.